potassco/plasp/doc/command-line-interface.md

 $ plasp [files] [options]
 ```

+`plasp` automatically detects the language of the input files.
+Multiple files may be provided in an arbitrary order.

 `[files]` may be omitted, in which case the input is read from `std::cin`.
 The `[options]` are listed below: